 Our international sales and operations are subject to risks associated with changes in local government laws, regulations and policies, including those related to tariffs and trade barriers, investments, taxation, exchange controls, capital controls, employment regulations, and repatriation of earnings.
 Government policies on international trade and investments such as import quotas, capital controls, taxes or tariffs, whether adopted by individual governments or regional trade blocs, can affect demand for our products and services, impact the competitive position of our products or prevent us from being able to manufacture or sell products in certain countries.
 The implementation of more restrictive trade policies, including the imposition of tariffs, or the renegotiation of existing trade agreements by the U.S. or by countries where we sell large quantities of products and services or procure supplies and other materials incorporated into our products, including in connection with the U.K.'s pending withdrawal from the EU, could negatively impact our business, results of operations and financial condition.
 For example, a government's adoption of "buy national" policies or retaliation by another government against such policies, such as tariffs, could have a negative impact on our results of operations.
-Our international sales and operations may involve increased in foreign national priorities, including government budgets, as well as to political and economic instability.
-International transactions may involve increased international customers require us to agree to offset arrangements, which may include in-country purchases, manufacturing and financial support arrangements.
-The event we fail to perform in accordance with the offset requirements.
+Our international transactions may involve increased financial and legal risks due to differing legal systems and customs in foreign countries.
+For example, as a condition of sale or award of a contract, some international customers require us to agree to offset arrangements, which may include in-country purchases, manufacturing and financial support arrangements.
+The contract may provide for penalties in the event we fail to perform in accordance with the offset requirements.